simonbesnard1/gedidb/doc/index.rst

         **Contributor’s Guide**
         ^^^

-        Interested in contributing to gediDB?
-Whether it’s code, translations, or documentation improvements, this guide walks you through the process.
+        Want to contribute to gediDB?
+From code to documentation improvements, this guide shows you how to get involved.

         +++

-        .. button-ref:: devindex
+        .. button-ref:: dev/index
             :expand:
             :color: primary
             :click-parent:

-            Go to Contributor's Guide
+            View Contributor's Guide